Closed curve covering and multiagent TSP ratios: Introduction

 Using these formulas, they obtain the bounds in \cref{table:bounds}.
 The upper and lower bounds appear to grow increasingly farther apart: by $k=10$, the bounds differ by a factor of more than 2.5.
 Indeed, iterated application of either upper bound yields $\gamma_2(2^n) \leq \gamma_2(2)^n \approx (0.818)^n$, while the lower bound is $\gamma_2(2^n) \geq \frac{1}{2^n} + \frac{1}{\pi} \sin \frac{\pi}{2^n} \approx 2^{-n+1}$.
 Under the plausible assumption that the second bound is optimized when $a=b$ (which is how the upper bounds for all even $k \leq 10$ are obtained), the ratio between the lower and upper bounds for $\gamma_2(k)$ grows polynomially with $k$.

 In \cite{BKK25}, the authors propose further investigation of $\gamma_2(k)$ for $k\geq 3$ as $\gamma_d(k)$ for $d \geq 3$.
-The starting point of this note is a simple, asymptotically optimal bound for $\gamma_d(k)$ in all dimensions, which moreover substantially improves the upper bounds for $\gamma_2(k)$ for all $k\geq 3$.
+The starting point for our results is a simple, asymptotically optimal bound for $\gamma_d(k)$ in all dimensions, which moreover substantially improves the upper bounds for $\gamma_2(k)$ for all $k\geq 3$.

 \begin{proposition} $\gamma_d(k) \leq 2/k$ for all $k\geq 2$ and $d \geq 2$. \end{proposition}